ssardina-research/cfond-asp/README.md

 This will just produce the corresponding SAS one-outcome determinised encoding of the problem instance, but it will not solve it.

 The determinisation and SAS encoder is done by the code under [`src/translator-fond/`](src/translator-fond/) which has been borrowed from PRP codebase.

-## Solvers available

-The various ASP solvers available, as reported in the ECAI23 paper, can be found under folder [src/asp/](src/asp/).

-For strong-cyclic solutions (chosen via `--model`):

-- `controller-fondsat`: encoding following FONDSAT in propagating negative propositions forward.
-- `controller-reg`: encoding implementing weakest-precondition via regression (like PRP).

-For strong solutions (via `--solution_type strong`), the encoding solver used is [`controller-strong.lp`](src/asp/controller-strong.lp).

 ## Contributors